LogtalkDotOrg/logtalk.org/_pages/learning.md

 W2 = 14.88304.
 ```

-How do Logtalk arrived to this solution?
+How did Logtalk arrive at this solution?
 Let's recompile the example in _debug_ mode:

 ```
 ?- {+d}.